Policy on Appropriate Treatment of Learners at Duke University School of Medicine

 Endangering the safety of a learner (e.g. inflicting physical harm, requiring the learner to go somewhere unsafe or to be exposed to dangerous objects or substances without education and proper protection, asking learners to perform tasks they are not trained to do, telling a learner not to report an occupational exposure)

 Endangering the learner’s professional development (e.g. telling learners to ignore institutional or school policy, inviting learners to do something unethical or illegal)

-Grading based on factors other than performance on previously announced grading criteria; creating disadvantage in learning opportunities, teaching, feedback or grading based on personal characteristics of the learner (e.g. giving a better grade because someone is going into your field or you like him/her best)
+Grading based on factors other than performance on previously announced grading criteria; creating disadvantages in learning opportunities, teaching, feedback, or grading based on personal characteristics of the learner (e.g. giving a better grade because someone is going into your field or you like them best)